DIN-Media/din-angular-project-workspace/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### Manual testing using on-board users

+Once you have run the application and followed the steps above, you will need to log in as follows:

+1. click on the `Dummy-Konto` hypertext link in the inline footer of the login card,
+2. select an account by clicking on the name of the account you wish to use,
+3. confirm your choice by clicking on the `Bestätigen` button.
+4. The credentials of the chosen account will be automatically filled in the fields `Email` and `Passwort`.
+5. All you have to do now is click on the `Jetzt anmelden` button to log in.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.